ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.2
+### Release 1.4.3

- - Fixed dump and load of BigDecimals in :object mode.
+ - Fixed Exception encoding in Windows version.

- - BigDecimals are now dumped and loaded in all modes.

-### Release 1.4.1

- - Windows RubyInstaller and TCS-Ruby now supported thanks to Jarmo Pertman.
-Thanks Jarmo.

 ## <a name="description">Description</a>